CTurt/dsgmLib/README.md

 Getting Started
 ---------------
-[Download dsgmLib](https://github.com/DSGameMaker/dsgmLib/archive/master.zip), and extract the archive to your devkitPro directory (for example `C:\devkitPro`), then rename the directory `dsgmLib-master` to `dsgmLib`.
+[Download dsgmLib](https://github.com/DSGameMaker/dsgmLib/archive/master.zip), and extract the archive to your devkitPro directory (for example `C:\devkitPro`), then rename the directory from `dsgmLib-master` to `dsgmLib`.

-Then, create an environment variable called `DSGMLIB` with the value of the path to `dsgmLib.a`, for example `C:\devkitPro\dsgmLib\dsgmLib`.

 Additionally, dsgmLib requires a fork of dswifi called dsgmDSWiFi which enables support for local DS to DS multiplayer (NiFi).
 Download the latest version from [here](https://github.com/DSGameMaker/dsgmDSWiFi/releases).
 Extract the files in `include` to your libnds `include` directory (for example `C:\devkitPro\libnds\include`) and the files in `lib` to your libnds `lib` directory (for example `C:\devkitPro\libnds\lib\`).

 Now open a terminal in the dsgmLib directory.
 Run `ls` to (hopefully) print this list of files and directories:

-    dsgmLib
     examples
+    include
+    lib
+    source
     template
-    .gitignore
     LICENSE
     Makefile
     README.md